-Summer Drinks # 5- Pomegranate Lemon Iced Tea is a real thirst quencher on a scorching summer day.
-When people come over to my place on a hot summer day, I usually offer them Iced Teas and Pomegranate Lemon Iced tea is one of my personal favorites.
-Today I am sharing an easy and delicious iced tea enhanced with the refreshing flavors of lemon, pomegranate, and sweet Basil.
+Lemon Iced Tea/ Pomegranate is a real thirst quencher on a scorching summer day.
+When people come over to my place on a hot summer day, I usually offer them Iced Teas and Pomegranate Lemon Iced tea is one of my personal favourites.
+This is an easy and delicious iced tea enhanced with the refreshing flavours of lemon, pomegranate, and Sweet Basil.

-Most teas are full of antioxidants which increase if you drink tea that is flavored with lemon.
-Most of my iced teas include mint which adds additional antioxidants and flavor.
+Most teas are full of antioxidants which increase if you drink tea flavoured with lemon.
+In my iced teas mint is a constant as it adds additional antioxidants and flavor.
 Iced tea is infused into water, which will keep you as hydrated as water.

 Use black tea as the base, and then muddle fresh mint and pomegranate together for this lovely cold Pomegranate Lemon Iced Tea infusion.